zulip/zulip/docs/production/mobile-push-notifications.md

 Zulip mobile apps.

-We don't recommend this path -- patching and shipping a production mobile app can take dozens of hours to setup even for an experienced developer, and even more time to maintain.
+We don't recommend this path -- patching and shipping a production mobile app can take dozens of hours to set up even for an experienced developer, and even more time to maintain.
 And it doesn't provide material privacy benefits -- your organization's push notification data would still go through Apple/Google's servers, just not Kandra